-All you pirates out there, hoping to cruise the deep blue waters in your very own pirate ship, here is your opportunity to sail in probably the best ship ever.
+All you pirates out there, hoping to cruise the deep blue waters in your very own pirate ship, here is your opportunity to sail is probably the best ship ever.
 The ship that carried the likes of Captain Jack Sparrow in his various voyages through the Pirates of the Caribbean series is actually up for grabs!
-The real name of this cruise ship is HMS Bounty and it is considered to be a master class example of classical square-rigged yachting.
-The Bounty was built in 1960 by Smith and Ruhland in Canada after being commissioned by MGM Studios for the film Mutiny on the Bounty.
+The real name of this cruise ship is HMS Bounty, and it is considered a master class example of classical square-rigged yachting.
+The Bounty was built in 1960 by Smith and Ruhland in Canada after being commissioned by MGM Studios for the Bounty film.